 Replacing the Existing System

-Replacing mission-critical legacy systems in business can lead to a major shake-up in the way the businesses function and the way the users go about performing their daily routine tasks.
+Replacing a mission-critical legacy system can lead to a major shake-up in the way the business functions and the way the users go about performing their daily routine tasks.
 Here are a few scenarios in which a replacement would seem justifiable –

-1. When the existing technology is causing the company’s bottom line to nosedive because it’s simply not equipped to serve the contemporary needs of the business.
+- When the existing technology is causing the company’s bottom line to nosedive because it’s simply not equipped to serve contemporary needs of the business.